 - (a) All reports concerning a juvenile alleged to be abused, neglected, or dependent shall be referred to the director of the department of social services for screening.
-Thereafter, if it is determined by the director that a report should be filed as a petition, the petition shall be drawn prepared by the director, legal counsel for the department, signed by the director, and verified before an official authorized to administer oaths, and filed by the clerk, recording the date of filing. - (b) A decision of the director of social services not to file a report as a petition shall be reviewed by the prosecutor if review is requested pursuant to G.S.
+Thereafter, if it is determined by the director that a report should be filed as a petition, the petition shall be drawn prepared by the director, legal counsel for the department, signed by the director, and verified before an official authorized to administer oaths, and filed by the clerk, recording the date of filing. - (b) A decision of the director of social services not to file a report as a petition shall be reviewed by the prosecutor Department of Health and Human Services if review is requested pursuant to G.S.
 7B-305."